jleewest/cash-dash/README.md

 ## Installation:

+1. Make sure to have your postgreSQL db running
-1.  in "/" folder and "/client" folder:
+2.  in "/" folder and "/client" folder:

     - `npm i `

-2. Make sure to have your postgreSQL db running
+    - `nodemon index.js` in /server
+    - `npm run dev` in /client

 ## Database structure: